Chaos Engineering

 With the monolith, the application is simply running in a single process, and it is relatively easy to debug.
 Many traditional tooling and code instrumentation technologies have been built, assuming you have the idea of a single process.
 However, with microservices, we have a completely different approach with a distributed application.

 Now, your application has multiple processes running in other places.
-The core challenge is that trying to debug microservices applications is challenging.
+The core challenge is trying to debug microservices applications.

 So much of the tooling we have today has been built for traditional monolithic applications.
 So, there are new monitoring tools for these new applications, but there is a steep learning curve and a high barrier to entry.
 New tools and technologies such as distributed tracing and chaos engineering kubernetes are not the simplest to pick up on day one.

 Automation comes into play with the new environment.
-With automation, we can do periodic checks not just on the functionality of the underlying components, but we can implement the health checks of how the application performs.
+With automation, we can do periodic checks not just on the functionality of the underlying components but also implement health checks of how the application performs.
 All can be automated for specific intervals or in reaction to certain events.

-With the rise of complex systems and microservices, it is more important to have real-time monitoring of performance and metrics that tell you how the systems behave.
+With the rise of complex systems and microservices, it is more important to have real-time performance monitoring and metrics that tell you how the systems behave.
 For example, what is the usual RTT, and how long can transactions occur under normal conditions?

 Conclusion: